struct/isoalloc/README.md

 * When `UAF_PTR_PAGE` is enabled calls to `iso_free` will be sampled to search for dangling references
 * Enable `VERIFY_BIT_SLOT_CACHE` to verify there are no duplicates in the bit slot cache upon free
 * When `ALLOC_SANITY` is enabled a percentage of allocations will be sampled to detect UAF/overflows, see above
+* Randomized hints are passed to `mmap` to ensure contiguous page ranges are not allocated

 ## Building